What is a Body Corporate?

 - Have a Body Corporate Chairperson

-The body corporate of course has rights and responsibilities in respect of common property and the building elements- meaning that the funds in your body corporate can't be used (except in special cases) for private or internal property matters.
-(See 'Understanding the Jargon' for a definition of common and private property.)
+The body corporate of course has rights and responsibilities in respect of common property and the building elements - meaning that the funds in your body corporate can't be used (except in special cases) for private or internal property matters.
 This essentially means that if the body corporate has to spend money on something which is private property or a private responsibility (like cleaning up after a tenant who has caused some damage), the cost has to be recharged to the owner of that unit.

-Naturally - like most things in life - all bodies corporate have rules.
+Naturally - like most things in life - all body corporates have rules.
 Many of the governance issues are part of the Unit Titles Act 2010.
 Operational Rules can be amended by the body corporate at a General Meeting.
 Once agreed to, they need to be lodged at Land Information New Zealand (LINZ) so that they are noted on your title.

 A copy of the Operational Rules should be with the title provided to you by your lawyer when you purchased the unit; if not we can provide you with an emailed copy with our compliments.
 If you'd like a hard copy we can get one to you no problem, however a small fee may apply.

 The Operational Rules of the property cover such things as parking, rubbish, installation of aerials or signs, where laundry can be hung and so on - every body corporate has its own Operational Rules.